Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Rutgers Stats and Trends

-- Rutgers is 1-0 against the spread and 2-0 overall when the team scores more than 31.3 points.
+- When Rutgers scores more than 31.3 points, it is 1-0 against the spread and 2-0 overall.

 - The Scarlet Knights rack up 55.8 fewer yards per game (327.2) than the Hoosiers allow per matchup (383.0).

-- The Scarlet Knights have turned the ball over one more time (10 total) than the Hoosiers have forced a turnover (9) this season.
+- The Scarlet Knights have turned the ball over 10 times this season, one more turnover than the Hoosiers have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.